jpignata/temping/README.md

 ## Examples

-The basic setup of a model involves calling _create_model_ with a symbol that represents the class name of the model you wish to create.
+The basic setup of a model involves calling _create_ with a symbol that represents the class name of the model you wish to create.
 By default, this will create a temporary table with an _id_ column.

-    Temping.create_model :dog
+    Temping.create :dog

     Dog.create => #<Dog id: 1>
     Dog.table_name => "dogs"